Symbolism of domes: Renaissance

+Centrally planned churches in Europe spread from the middle of the fifteenth century onward as part of the Renaissance.
+Andrew Hopkins writes that there was a tradition in the Renaissance of dedicating domed centralized churches to the Virgin Mary and this continued afterward, as evidenced by the justification given by Baldassare Longhena for his domed centralized church of Santa Maria della Salute in 1631.
+Longhena stated that his design for the church was based on its dedication to Mary and the rotunda's evocation of a crown.
+Rudolf Wittkower writes that many centralized domed churches and sanctuaries dedicated to the Virgin Mary were related to the martyrium over her tomb, her assumption into heaven, and her status as Queen of Heaven.

 Counter-Reformation

+Centralized buildings became controversial as part of a rethinking of the appropriateness of Greco-Roman classicism for Christian worship spaces following the Council of Trent (1545–1563), which began the Counter-Reformation of the Catholic Church in response to the Protestant Reformation.
+Jeanne Halgren Kilde writes that, although early Christian centralized memorials and martyria were known and uncontroversial, the use of centralized spaces for worship was considered to have been a pagan practice.
+Kilde speculates that the adoption of centralized church plans by French Protestants after the Edict of Nantes may have been to distinguish themselves from Catholics, or the adoption may have influenced Catholics to emphasize a pagan nature for such centralized worship spaces.
+A blending of the domed centralized plan with the traditional cruciform plan would emerge, producing Catholic church buildings with both a centralized dome and longitudinal nave.
+The modification of St. Peter's Basilica to include an extended nave dates from this period.
+The nave extension included oval domes over the bays of the side aisles.

 The appearance of the oval in architecture has been extensively discussed by architectural historians.
 Although not an idea originating in the Renaissance, by the beginning of the 1500s the idea of the oval was "in the air", according to Santiago Huerta.
-During the discussions of the Council of Trent (1545-1563), which began the Counter-Reformation of the Catholic Church in response to the Protestant Reformation, the circle and square were declared too pagan for Christian churches.
+During the discussions of the Council of Trent, the circle and square were declared too pagan for Christian churches.
 Although the council did not make any direct pronouncements regarding architecture and, according to Hanno-Walter Kruft, the effects of those reforms actually adopted by the Council were varied, the one known written example of the Council's resolutions being applied to architecture, Cardinal Charles Borromeo's Instructiones fabricae et supellectilis ecclesiasticae of 1577, "condemns the circular form as heathenish."
 The publication was addressed only to Borromeo's own diocese of Milan, but gained currency throughout Europe.
 According to Michael Earls, the oval dome reconciled the "long axis, favored by the liturgy of the counter-reformation and the central plan so beloved by the spatial idealists."